brianlam38/OSCP-2022/cheatsheet-main.md

 * Try to URL encode payload if exploit is not working in webapp.
 * Try to remove firewall rules if rshell payloads don't trigger (see below).
 Confirm code exec by creating `test.txt` file on target if you have a way to identify that the file was created e.g. via. `smb` or `ftp` etc.

+Reverse shell local ports
+* Try use open ports of the target as the receiving port, as both ingress/egress would typically be open for a service.
+* E.g. if 21/FTP is open on the target, try use port 21 as the local port for a reverse shell.

 Spawn TTY shell / rbash restricted shell escape
 ```
 python -c 'import pty; pty.spawn("/bin/sh")'